Five Ways to Protect Your Pet in a Heat Wave

 While, of course, there are always a number of stories out there on how to protect yourself, loved ones, and the elderly in a heat wave, one area that’s often overlooked is how to protect your pet.
-Meteorologists are forecasting the Boston-area to hit near 90 degrees Wednesday, so now is as good a time as any to say hello to summer—safely.
+Meteorologists are forecasting the Boston-area to hit temps of 90 degrees and higher for a few days this week, so now is as good a time as any to say hello to summer—safely.

 Reps at¬†Angell Animal Medical Center¬†say that the hospital actually receives more heat-related emergencies in June than¬†later in the summer (when, obviously, it’s hotter and the heat waves are stronger and longer in intensity).
 This is because pets haven’t¬†had time to acclimate to the warmer temps before eager pet¬†owners take them out for a jog around the park.
 And that mistake can be deadly.